marcel-kanter/python-canopen/docs/objectdictionary/variable.rst

 * UNSIGNED56
 * UNSIGNED64

 Each variable has an access type.
-The access types as defined in DS301 "Table 43: Access attributes for data objects" and the follwing access types are supported.
+The access types as defined in DS201 chapter "4.
+Variables", DS301 "Table 43: Access attributes for data objects" and DS1301 "Table 64 – USDO access value definition".
+Since DS301 defines the "const" access type, this value is supported too, but it is an alias for "ro".

 * rw
 * wo
 * ro
+* const

 A ``Variable`` has a default value.
 Depending on the data type, the default value is set to False, 0 or empty data at creation of the Variable object.
 It can be changed if needed.